Last updated October 19, 2020

 Flights to Costa Rica are operating as of August 1st.

 This small country has done an excellent job keeping virus numbers low, reporting very low cases for several months.
-However, there is a recent trend of daily cases increasing over the last few weeks.
-As of September 28th, Costa Rica reported more than 853 active cases per 100,000.
+There has been a trend of daily cases increasing, then decreasing over the last few weeks.
+It’s something we are watching very closely.
+As of October 19th, Costa Rica reported more than 697 active cases per 100,000.
 We’re hoping that number goes back down.

 Schools in Costa Rica opened July 1st with a phased approach from oldest to youngest students.
 With the country’s increase in cases, having younger students come back to school has been pushed back until September 1st, but some educators think that date may be pushed back even further, unfortunately.